aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetDataLabels/_index.md

 ## GetDataLabels function

-Returns a <see cref="DataLabels"/> object that represents the data label associated with this chart point.
+Returns a DataLabels object that represents the data label associated with this chart point.

 ```go